SopiMlab/DeepLearningWithAudio/03_nsynth_and_gansynth/gansynth/training/triton/README.md

 It is best to submit the job from a fresh shell with no modules loaded and no Conda environment active, as an active environment may [mess up](https://version.aalto.fi/gitlab/AaltoScienceIT/triton/issues/612) some Python paths.

+To submit a GANSynth training job, enter the triton directory:
 ```
 cd "$WRKDIR/DeepLearningWithAudio/03_nsynth_and_gansynth/gansynth/training/triton"
 ```

-To submit a GANSynth training job, run:
+And run:
 ```
 sbatch train.slrm \
     --conda_env "$WRKDIR/conda/gansynth" \